anandavala/ichingdb/README.md

 This approach is simple, flexible, customisable and open source.
 I hope it will evolve from these humble beginnings.

-Note: I am note a professional developer, I'm just an inspired hobbyist flying by the seat of my pants; mostly following tutorials to figure out how to pull it all together.
-Any help in developing this further would be much appreciated.
+Some of the text fragments included in the database were scraped from The Gnostic Book of Changes (http://jamesdekorne.com/GBCh/I%20Ching_dl.pdf).
+There is no copyright declaration with these.

-The text fragments included in the database were scraped from the website "I Ching: Mothering Change" (http://inthefamilyway.org/iching/), which is based on the work of Steven Karcher.
-I believe these are copyrighted.
+Most were scraped from the website I Ching: Mothering Change (http://inthefamilyway.org/iching/), which is based on the work of Steven Karcher (https://ichinglivingchange.org/).
+These are copyrighted.

-I have used Steven Karcher's book "Total I Ching: Myths For Change" for many years.
+Note: I have used Steven Karcher's book "Total I Ching: Myths For Change" (https://www.amazon.com/Total-I-Ching-Myths-Change/dp/074993980X/) for many years.
 I include this text as a sign of respect for his work and out of a desire to provide the best I Ching access to the general public.
 I only scraped a minimal amount of text and hope there are no copyright issues.
-If so the text can easily be swapped for another set.
+If so the text and links can easily be swapped for another set.

 Enjoy! :)